 The CEO of the company is, according to the employment contract, entitled to a fixed remuneration that the company considers to be on market terms.
-In addition to fixed remuneration, the CEO is also entitled to an individual occupational pension insurance corresponding to the

-ITP 1 pension plan.
+In addition to fixed remuneration, the CEO is also entitled to an individual occupational pension insurance corresponding to the ITP 1 pension plan.
 Agreed benefits will also apply during the notice period.

 Other senior executives are employed by the company and receive what the company considers to be market-based remuneration and other benefits, including occupational pensions.
 Variable remuneration in the form of a target-based bonus is paid to all senior executives.
 In addition to this, free qualified employee share options have been granted to senior executives with 65,440 share options in 2020, corresponding to 327,000 after the brokerage, none in 2021 and 35,000 in 2022.
+In 2023, 57,000 warrants were granted to senior executives.
 For a description, please refer to Note 22.